gp-maroc-ma/gp-maroc/content/english/_index.md

 about:
   enable : true
   subtitle : "About Us"
-  title : "We Are Dynamic Team and Solar Panels Business"
+  title : "We Are Dynamic Team"

+  content : "GPM Holding (Green Power Morocco) is a pioneer venture at the forefront of sustainable energy, currently operating in 3 segments of the renewable energy sector: PV Solar Panels manufacturing, PV Solar Parks and Operation & Maintenance of PV Solar Parks to revolutionizing the renewable energy sector in Africa. <br><br>
+  The company is progressing toward its strategic objective of entering a new market segment within the green polysilicon manufacturing value chain through the Sondiale project.  <br><br>
-  content : "GPM Holding is a pioneering venture at the forefront of sustainable energy solutions.
-Specializing in the production and installation of solar panels, we are committed to revolutionizing the renewable energy sector in Africa. <br><br>Our focus extends beyond manufacturing to the development of PV plants, with one successful project already   operational and several others in the development phase progressing steadily.
-These projects showcase our dedication   to empowering communities with clean energy solutions. <br><br>In tandem with our manufacturing and project development   endeavors, our service company delivers tailored solutions to meet the needs of both our valued clients and our own internal operations.
-From installation and maintenance to technical assistance, the services GPM provides ensure seamless functionality and unmatched customer satisfaction. <br><br>With a mission to harness the power of the sun for a brighter tomorrow, GreenPower Morocco is shaping the future of energy production while aligning itself with the Kingdom’s renewable energy goals."
+  Our focus extends beyond manufacturing to the development of PV plants, with one successful project already   operational and several others in the development phase progressing steadily.
+These projects showcase our dedication   to empowering communities with clean energy solutions. <br><br>
+  In tandem with our manufacturing and  project development   endeavors, our service company delivers tailored solutions to meet the needs of both our valued  clients and our own internal operations.
+From installation and maintenance to technical assistance, the services GPM   provides ensure seamless functionality and unmatched customer satisfaction. <br><br>
+  With a mission to harness the power of the sun for a brighter tomorrow, GreenPower Morocco is shaping the future of energy production while aligning itself with the Kingdom’s renewable energy goals."

   bg_image : "images/backgrounds/about-us-bg.png"
   bg_image_webp : "images/backgrounds/about-us-bg.webp"